MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Protocol enhancements

-Consider a simple zone of the form
+Consider a simple zone of the form:

     simple.example.
 300 IN A    192.0.2.1
                            AAAA 2001:db8::1

-The domain owner could add this record
+The domain owner could add this record:

     simple.example.
 7200 IN HTTPS 1 . alpn=h3 ...